arielgee/Sage-Like/.misc/tasks.md

     > parentElement.appendChild(elmHr);
 * look out for m_elmDiscoverPanel is null in discoveryView.setDiscoverLoadingState()    => never seen again
 * Refactor syndication.js.
 Rename the functions including the term XML as preperation for JSON support
----

-## Next
 * RND & support json feeds  JSON.parse(txtXML)
     * discovery <link rel="alternate" type="application/json" title="JSON Feed" href="https://jsonfeed.org/feed.json" />
     * https://indieweb.org/JSON_Feed
     * https://adactio.com/journal/
     * https://daringfireball.net/feeds/json
-* handle 'Error: Extension does not have permission for incognito mode'
 * handle json as feedPreview
 * detect feed from feedPreview
+* add format to list items in the pagePopup
+---

+## Next
+* handle 'Error: Extension does not have permission for incognito mode'
 * RegExp replace [ \t\r\n]* with \s*
 * the var + "\n", in console.log() is adding an extra " in the console
-* add format to list items in the pagePopup ?
-* feed without title. what am I not using "<no title>"???
+* feed without title. why am I not using "<no title>"???
 * fixing feedPreview/sidebar encoding for windows-1255.
 And there is: feedData.xmlEncoding.
     > Can this help? https://stackoverflow.com/questions/18879860/change-javascript-string-encoding
     > what about this? <meta http-equiv="Content-Type" content="text/html; charset=windows-1255">